lappis-unb/lappis.rocks/_projects/BP.md

 ---
 name: Social Participation Platform - Largest Initiative in Brazil
 repo: 'https://gitlab.com/lappis-unb/decidimbr'
-keywords: 'Largest Initiative in Brazil, Social Participation, Decidim, rails'
+keywords: 'Largest Initiative in Brazil in Social Participation, Decidim, rails, data engineering'
-side: right
+side: left
 ---

 The Brazil Participatory Platform is the largest social participation platform of the federal government of Brazil, with over 1.5 million users in 3 months.
 It is built to allow the population to contribute to the creation and improvement of public policies.
 The platform was developed using open-source software with the support of Dataprev, the Decidim-Brasil community, the Ministry of Management and Innovation in Public Services (MGI), and LAPPIS.